 Getting along with women in the church.
 Not always easy, pastor’s wife.

-Have you ever not liked someone?
 Tell the truth, pastor’s wife.

 Sure you have.
 It’s part of our normal condition called “humanity”.

 Now, here’s the kicker: have you not liked someone who attends your church?

 That’s a horse of a totally different color, isn’t it?